AY2324S2-CS2103T-T12-1/tp/docs/UserGuide.md

 Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [g/GITHUB_USERNAME] [pp/PROFILE_PICTURE] [t/TAG]…​ [ts/TECH_STACK]…​`

 <div class="alert alert-info" markdown="1">
-* Edits the contact at the specified `INDEX`. <br>
+ℹ️ Edits the contact at the specified `INDEX`. <br>
-* Existing values will be updated to the input values. <br>
+ℹ️ Existing values will be updated to the input values. <br>
-* When editing tags, the existing tags of the contact will be removed i.e. adding of tags is not cumulative. <br>
+ℹ️ When editing tags, the existing tags of the contact will be removed i.e. adding of tags is not cumulative. <br>
-* You can remove all the contact’s tags and tech stack by typing `t/` and `ts/` without specifying any tags after it.
+ℹ️ You can remove all the contact’s tags and tech stack by typing `t/` and `ts/` without specifying any tags after it.
 </div>

 <div class="alert alert-warning" markdown="1">
-* At least one of the optional fields must be provided. <br>
+⚠️ At least one of the optional fields must be provided. <br>
 </div>

 *For the remaining optional parameters, please refer to the same section under the `add` command.*